rommapp/romm/README.md

 </div>

 > [!WARNING]
-> Version 3.0 introduces exciting new fetures that require some changes to how RomM is setup and configured. **If you're currently running a 2.x version, please review the [migration guide](https://github.com/rommapp/romm/wiki/Upgrading-to-3.0) before upgrading.**
+> Version 3.0 introduces exciting new features that require changes to how RomM is set up and configured. **If you're currently running a 2.x version, please review the [migration guide](https://github.com/rommapp/romm/wiki/Upgrading-to-3.0) before upgrading.**

 # Overview

 RomM (ROM Manager) allows you to scan, enrich, and browse your game collection with a clean and responsive interface.
-With support for multiple platforms, various naming schemes and custom tags, RomM is a must-have for anyone who plays on emulators.
+With support for multiple platforms, various naming schemes, and custom tags, RomM is a must-have for anyone who plays on emulators.

 ## Features

-- Scans your existing games library and enchances it with metadata from [IGDB][igdb-api] and [MobyGames][mobygames-api]
+- Scans your existing games library and enhances it with metadata from [IGDB][igdb-api] and [MobyGames][mobygames-api]
 - Supports a large number of **[platforms][platform-support]**
 - Play games directly from the browser using [EmulatorJS][wiki-emulatorjs-url]
-- Share your library with friend while [limiting access and permissions][authentication]
+- Share your library with friends while [limiting access and permissions][authentication]
 - Supports MAME, Nintendo Switch, and Sony Playstation naming schemes
 - Detects and groups **multifile games** (e.g. PS1 games with multiple CDs)
 - Can [parse tags][tag-support] in filenames (e.g. (E), (USA), (rev v1), etc.)